 </trans> closing tag, unless using functions that specifically call for code to be placed outside of these tags, such as several Database Functions.

 These are the main features of the script area:

 - Syntax highlighting: Different colors are used to distinguish the different parts of an expression, such as function names, strings, and variables.

 - Line numbering: Line numbers are displayed along the left margin of the script area.

-- Drag-and-drop: Dragging an item from the component palette to the script area will automatically insert the item in the appropriate syntax for use within the script.
+- Drag-and-drop: Dragging an item from the component palette to the script area automatically inserts the item in the appropriate syntax for use within the script.

 Auto-completion: As you type, you can display autocomplete suggestions that begin with the entered string by using

 Control+Space.
-When only one suggestion is available, it will be inserted automatically.
+When only one suggestion is available, it is inserted automatically.
 When more than one suggestion is available, you can navigate through the list using the keyboard arrow keys and press

 Tabto insert the suggestion into the script area.